swaggy-sk/VideoTranslatorWebApp/README.md

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.

-## License
+## Publication

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is published on https://www.ijisrt.com/harnessing-open-innovation-for-translating-global-languages-into-indian-lanuages
+Refer the above for the detailed stats of the application
 ---

 This README provides clear instructions for setting up and running your application, ensuring that even beginners can follow along without any issues.